So then…I cast a furtive glance at my young kids, hoping the dealer doesn’t spot them, as I place my chips on number 13 on the roulette table.

 – Darcy Perdu

 (Have any of your parenting lessons gone awry?
 Make me feel better and post it here.
 Any Vegas or gambling stories?
-Post a Comment below!)
+Share the funny!)